lipikaseksaria01/Font-Recommendation-System/README.md

     *   Train the Siamese model on your font dataset using the **fit** method.
 4.  **Recommendation:**
     *   Use the **recommend\_fonts** function to recommend fonts based on a given base font.

+## **Key Takeaways**

+*   **Contrast and Theme Assessment:** The system excels in evaluating font pairs based on both contrast and thematic similarity, offering users a comprehensive approach to font selection.
+*   **User-Friendly Recommendations:** With the **recommend\_fonts** function, users can easily obtain recommendations for similar fonts, streamlining the design process and fostering creativity.